chazzka/clanekforest/clanek.md

 Other notable parameters with huge impact on the result are *number of estimators*, *max samples* and *max features*.
-Using similar dataset mentioned above, we designed the experiment and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies) and varying above-mentioned parameters.
+Using similar dataset, we designed the experiment and tested the behavior of the Isolation Forest, with contamination parameter set to 0.25 (=25% anomalies) and varying above-mentioned parameters.
 The result of the experiment shows Figure X.

-Figure X shows the differences of cluster time series analysis when performed on different hyperparameters.
 As we can see the results are quite distinct.

 ![](https://raw.githubusercontent.com/chazzka/clanekcluster/master/code/figures/isolation2.svg)